What Is Trauma? Understanding How the Body Learns to Cope

 That already tells us something useful.

+Trauma is not the event itself.
 Trauma is what remains after the event has passed.

 I often pause here because people usually ask whether this means trauma is not in the mind.